Underwood-Inc/idling.app__UI/CI_TESTS.README.md

 ## Test Results and Reporting

 ### Automated PR Comments
-The CI pipeline automatically generates and updates test result comments on pull requests.
+The CI pipeline automatically generates test result comments on pull requests.
 These comments include:

-- Combined test results from both Playwright and Jest
+- A single, consolidated comment containing:
-- Test statistics for each test type:
+  - Playwright E2E test results
-  - Number of passed tests
+  - Jest unit/integration test results
-  - Number of failed tests
+- Each test type shows:
-  - Number of skipped tests
+  - Number of passed/failed/skipped tests
   - Test duration
   - Detailed failure messages in collapsible sections
-- Timestamps showing when results were created and last updated
+- The comment is recreated (not updated) on each test run to stay visible

-The test results comment is automatically recreated on each test run to ensure it appears at the bottom of the PR activity feed for visibility.
+- Failed tests show the full test path and detailed error messages

 ### Test Results Location
 Test results are stored in: